hwikgren/PNANetwork/NetworkCreation/Readme.md

 * Write the names of individuals, their raw PNA data, and the names of the documents they appear in to the file Output/allNamesWithDocs
 * Write all documents with at least 2 individuals and the names of the persons to Output/allDocsWithIndividuals
 * Write the pairs of people who appear in the same documents
-	* with an edge weight that equals the number of their co-occurrences (Output/pairs)
+	* with an edge weight that equals the number of their co-occurrences (Networks/pairs)
-	* with edge weights that take the number of persons in a document into account (Output/pairsWeighted)
+	* with edge weights that take the number of persons in a document into account (Networks/pairsWeighted)
-* Optionally, make a simple csv file of document-individual pairs (biModal.csv)
+* Optionally, make a simple csv file of document-individual pairs (Networks/biModal.csv)

 The script PNACreateNetwork.java uses